Wondering whether to use propane or natural gas?

 Propane burns cleaner than coal or gasoline and has a low carbon emission rate similar to natural gas, so is often chosen over traditional fuels such as coal or diesel fuel.

-Advantages of Natural Gas over Propane Gas
+Advantages of Grilling with Natural Gas over Propane Gas

 Natural gas is touted as the stepping stone for large economies, like America, to use while they reduce their reliance on oil and coal to find suitable renewable energy sources.